theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   This error means that the symbol table entry of the identifier at the specified line is not an identifier.
 To fix this, try:

   - Changing the name of the identifier being used.
 You can also look through the method to confirm that the identifier is being used and that you are not misspelling anything

+.. py:function:: 0xa1220007 (Unrecognized token)

+  This error means that the executor detected an unrecognized token.
+This usually means that what it is trying to parse contains characters that are not allowed.
+A typical example of this is when a JSON Parser tries to parse HTML, and encounters the \"<\" character.
+To fix this, try:

+  - Identify what code line the error comes from via the HSL code, and then look at that code in Venus.
+  - Look through the code that the executor is trying to manage and try identify any characters that might not be standard.
+This includes anything outside of the normal ASCII range of 0x00 - 0x7F.
+Remove or replace those characters
+  - Check that any special characters that are part of strings have backslashes in front of them.

+.. py:function:: 0xa1230008 (R-value not bound)

+  This error occurs when the R-value in a line is not bound to a valid value.
+An example would be v = a + b, where b has not been assigned to any value, or has been assigned to a sequence rather than a variable and thus cannot take part in this operation.
+To fix this, try:

+  - Identify what code line the error comes from via the HSL code, and identify what variable is on the right hand side of that line
+  - Check to see what the type of that variable is.
+If not obvious from reading the code, you can use the StrGetType function from HSLStrLib, or CheckValueType from HSLUtilLib2, or go through and try specific ones such as IsBoolean from HSLUtilLib.
+  - If the variable is the correct type, check to see that it has been assigned to the right value.
+An easy way to do this is just to add in a step which traces the variable value immediately before the error.
+  - If the variable is the right type and the correct value, check to see what value the line is expecting --> could it be mistakenly expecting a string concatenation instead of a summation.

+.. py:function:: 0xa2230009 (Bad number)

+  This error means that the executor detected an error in a number at the specific line.
+This often occurs if a number is of the wrong format (e.g. int rather than flt).
+To fix this, try:

+  - Check what number is causing the error to occur by looking at the line given in the error code.
+  - Work out what type the line is expecting the number to be --> for example, a loop counter will be expecting an integer rather than a float
+  - Check what type the number causing the error is.
+This can be done using the CheckValueType from HSLUtilLib2, or the IsFloat/IsInteger functions from HSLUtilLib.
+  - If unsure, just toggle the number type and see if swapping it from int to flt or vice versa helps.

+.. py:function:: 0xa123000a (Bad tree)

+  This error means that the executor detected an error in the structure of the syntax tree.

+.. py:function:: 0xa123000b (Invalid entry)

+  This error means that the executor has detected an invalid symbol table entry.
+This error usually occurs if there is a non-ASCII character present in the symbol table, and the executor was not the one who inserted the value into the symbol table in the first place.
+To fix this, try:

+  - Work out which character(s) in the symbol table are invalid
+  - Try to replace those characters with their ASCII equivalents, as well as work out where/why they were added in teh first place

+.. py:function:: 0xa122000c (Function identifier is protected)

+  This error means that the parser or executor detected a protected function identifier in the symbol table at the specified line.
+This happens if a device is declared in the local scope, for example.
+To fix this, try:

+  - Checking to make sure nothing is in the local scope which shouldn't be

+.. py:function:: 0xa223000d (Underspecified)

+  This error means that the executor detected underspecified formal parameters of a function at the specific line.
+To fix this, try:

+  - Check what line the error gives as the function going wrong, look at that line in HSL and work out the correct location in Venus code
+  - Look at whatever functions are present on that line and check how many input parameters the functions are meant to have vs how many they actually have
+  - Make sure all input parameters exist and are not just empty variables/arrays/sequences.

+.. py:function:: 0xa2230037 (Overspecified)

+  This error means that the executor detected overspecified formal parameters ofa  function at the specific line.
+To fix this, try:

+  - Check what line the error gives as the function going wrong, look at that line in HSL and work out the correct location in Venus code
+  - Look at whatever functions are present on that line and check how many input parameters the functions are meant to have vs how many they actually have
+  - Make sure all input parameters exist and are not just empty variables/arrays/sequences.

+.. py:function:: 0xa123000e (Setting value failed)

+  This error means that the executor failed to set the value of a symbol table entry at the specified line.
+To fix this, try:

+  - Check what line the error gives as the function going wrong, look at that line in HSL and work out the correct location in Venus code
+  - See what value is trying to be set within the symbol table; make sure it has no special characters, the correct type and attributes

+.. py:function:: 0xa123000f (Function identifier not found)

+  This error occurs when the executor failed to lookup a function identifier in the symbol table at the specified line.
+This usually means the function has not been defined properly or has failed to import into the symbol table properly.
+It can also be the result of a misspelt name at any steps involving it.
+To fix this, try:

+  - See what the name of the function is that isn't being found
+  - Check to see if the function name is spelt correctly
+  - Check to see earlier in the method that the function has been defined and imported successfully into the symbol table
+  - Check to see if this happens everytime this function is called or just this one step.
+If it happens every time then it is likely a definition/import issue, if only once then it is likely a naming/exporting issue.